2025 Business and Intellectual Property Litigation Super Conference

 Networking Events

-Premier Networking Event at the XXXXX
+Premier Networking Reception at the Grand Hyatt Atlanta in Buckhead

 Sponsored by: ABC

-Pricing: Free when you register for the seminar (guest tickets $100 each, available at check-out)
+Pricing: Free when you register for the seminar

 Hotel Information